One-on-one meeting templates: 3 free downloadable agendas

 What is the purpose of a one-on-one meeting?

 The practical purposes of one-on-one meetings include everything from getting status updates on employees’ priorities and deliverables to removing blockers and planning what’s coming up.
-But they can also a moment to tackle difficult conversations, exchange feedback, discuss career goals, and much more.
+But they can also be a moment to tackle difficult conversations, exchange feedback, discuss a direct report's career goals, and much more.

-Ultimately, the purpose of these one-on-one meetings is to maintain ongoing communication with each member of your team.
+Ultimately, the purpose of one-on-one meetings is to maintain ongoing communication with each member of your team.
 Better one-on-one conversations with your direct reports can help drive employee engagement, career development, and team alignment.
+This can be done well with the right human touch, even if happening over video calls instead of in a conference room.

-Having a one-on-one agenda helps you plan, think out discussion points in advance, and not miss any pressing issues, making one-on-one conversation flow.
-Everyone can tell when the other person has come to a meeting prepared.
-Doing so shows your employees you care and builds trust and rapport.
+Having a one-on-one agenda helps you plan, think out discussion points in advance, and not miss any pressing issues, making one-on-one conversations flow.
+Coming to a meeting prepared shows your employees you care and builds trust and rapport.

 One-on-one meeting agenda templates

-Having a tried and true structure helps you cover all the key meeting agenda items and guides you through the meeting, ensuring enough feedback throughout.
-Setting yourself up with a one-on-one agenda template can save you a lot of time in the long run.
+Setting yourself up with a one-on-one meeting agenda template can save you a lot of time in the long run.
+The same idea applies to team meetings, too.

 Classic one-on-one meeting template

 When you meet regularly, as you should with one-on-ones, it may be challenging to know what to discuss.
-However, the great thing about weekly or bi-weekly one-on-ones is how just a few questions can drive great conversations.
-We’ve compiled these questions and created the classic one-on-one meeting template with talking points to bring up during your meeting.
+However, the great thing about weekly or bi-weekly meetings is how just a few questions can drive great conversations, based on the past week and week ahead, and help set top priorities.
+We’ve compiled these questions and created a classic one-on-one meeting template with talking points to bring up during your meeting, which is great for weekly, monthly, and even remote one-on-one meetings.

 Regular one-on-ones are a time for leaders and their team members to have a meaningful touchpoint.
-This 30-minute version of “the classic” is designed for leaders short on time who want to discuss the most critical topics while taking a pulse and making sure their team member is on the right track.
+This 30-minute, short version of “the classic” is designed for leaders short on time who want to discuss the most critical topics while taking a pulse and making sure their direct reports are on the right track.

-Prefer to work with a printable PDF copy?
-Save and edit the classic one-on-one meeting template PDF.
+Click to download a free printable PDF version of the classic one-on-one meeting template

 1. Informal check-in (5 minutes)

-This meeting might be your first one-on-one with a new employee or just a regular touchpoint.
+This meeting might be a monthly or a more frequent touchpoint to talk about the day-to-day work.
 Start the conversation off with a warm tone.
-Especially when you’re working remotely, it’s important to maintain connections with employees.
+Especially when you’re working remotely, it’s important to check in and maintain connections with employees while also not derailing the agenda.
 Ask your direct report what they got up to over the weekend, or what they’re most looking forward to in the next month.

 2. Recent work recap (10 minutes)

-Let your team member lead the discussion and aim to keep this part positive.
-Find opportunities to give recognition and express that you value their hard work.
+These segments are also referred to as status updates.
+Let your team members lead the discussion and aim to keep this part positive.
+Find opportunities to give words of recognition and express that you appreciate their hard work, as it's important that employees feel valued.

 • Can you share a recent example of a work situation in which you thrived?
 What were the key components that led to your success?